 Some of these gaseous molecules, called “greenhouse gases,” are what keep the Earth’s atmosphere warm and its temperatures pretty much stable.
 Greenhouse gases do not warm the atmosphere by making heat, though.
 Instead, they trap heat from the sun.

-The sun is sending heat to the Earth through its light.
-Most sunlight is in the form of ultraviolet waves (the radiation that sunblock protects you from) and visible light (the radiation that allows you to see).
-Ultraviolet and visible light waves can travel right through the atmosphere (though about half of these waves get blocked by clouds and other things in the atmosphere, which keeps us from getting dangerously hot when we’re in sunlight).
+The sun is sending heat to the Earth through its rays.
+Most of the sun's rays that pass through the atmosphere are in the form of ultraviolet waves (the radiation that sunblock protects you from) and visible light (the radiation that allows you to see).
+Ultraviolet and visible light waves can travel right through the atmosphere (though about half of these waves get blocked by clouds and other things in the atmosphere, which is a good thing for us).
 When sunlight waves reach the ground, the surfaces absorb their heat.
 As the ground warms up, that heat eventually will start rising back in the air (when you see a hawk or a vulture soaring around in a circle without flapping its wings, it is able to do so because it is riding rising hot air that was heated by the sun-baked ground).
 This heat is not released as ultraviolet light (you won’t get a sunburn from the ground) or visible light (you don’t need sunglasses to look at the ground).
 Instead, because some of the energy of the waves is lost during absorption, the heat from the ground is released as infrared radiation.

 Though greenhouse gases cannot stop ultraviolet or visible light radiation, they can stop infrared radiation heat, at least for a little while.
 In doing so, greenhouse gases act kind of like a blanket.
 If you have ever gone to your Great-Grandmother’s house in the winter and had to sleep in the room that she doesn’t bother to heat because normally no one sleeps in there, then you know as you first tuck into that freezing cold bed that blankets are not naturally warm.
-Eventually, they warm up, though.
-Because the inside of your body is about 98.6 degrees Fahrenheit and that heat continuously leaves your body, your body start warming the air trapped under the blanket.
+Eventually, they warm up, though, thanks to the heat in your body.
+The inside of your body is about 98.6 degrees Fahrenheit and that heat continuously leaves your body and warms the air trapped under the blanket.
 Eventually, that makes you feels nice and toasty under the blanket, and just your face freezes all night.

-We have known this for over 150 years.
+We have known about the powers of greenhouse gases for over 150 years.
 Back in the mid-Nineteenth Century, scientists like Eunice Foote did experiments to see how different kinds of gases affect temperature.
 For her most famous experiment, Eunice put thermometers into bottles.
 She then used an air pump to remove all the air from the bottles .
 One bottle was left without any air in it.
-The other bottles were filled with just carbon dioxide, just oxygen, or just the regular air you are breathing right now.
+Another bottle was filled with just carbon dioxide, another one with just oxygen, and the fourth bottle with the regular air you are breathing right now.
 The bottles were tightly sealed and then left out in the sun all day.
 She kept checking the temperature inside each bottle.
-She observed again and again that the bottle with just carbon dioxide in it became much warmer than the other bottles filled with oxygen, regular air, or nothing.
-(You can read her original description of this experiment here.)
+She observed again and again that the bottle with just carbon dioxide in it became much warmer than the other bottles filled with oxygen, regular air, or nothing, indicating that carbon dioxide was much better at holding onto heat than the other gases.
+(You can read the original description of her experiment here.)

 Since Eunice published these findings, many other scientists have done experiments that confirm that carbon dioxide stays warm much longer than most other gases.
-These experiments helped scientists realize that the carbon dioxide in our atmosphere is one of the main reasons our atmosphere is as warm as it is.
+These experiments helped scientists realize that the carbon dioxide is a greenhouse gas and one of the main reasons our atmosphere is as consistently warm as it is.

 Not all gases are greenhouse gases, though.
 Oxygen and nitrogen, which are way more abundant in our atmosphere than carbon dioxide, are so bad at trapping heat that, if they were on show called "America’s Got Heat-Trapping Talent," they would be buzzed off the stage almost immediately.